ahmetozer/net-tools-service/README.md

  Ex.
   `docker run -it -p 443:443 --mount type=bind,source="/etc/letsencrypt/live/example.com/fullchain.pem",target=/cert/cert.pem,readonly  --mount type=bind,source="/etc/letsencrypt/live/example.com/privkey.pem",target=/cert/key.pem,readonly ahmetozer.org/looking-glass-service --config-url https://lg.ahmetozer.org/server.json --svloc Netherland.Amsterdam2`

-#### Serving to Global
+### Serving to Global

 If you have a extra IPv4 or IPv6, you can bind ips to container and server directly.
-If you dont have a extra IP, You can use nginx to serve multiple domains in one domain.
+If you don't have a extra IP, You can use nginx to serve multiple domains in one domain.
 Another way is bind container`s port to your server port.
 You can use any un used port expose service.
 Front end also support other ports.

-##### Some Information's About this Software
+## Some Information's About this Software

 - This program is only available for linux.